xCortneyx1/CS-499-Capstone/README.md

 # Computer Science Program Outcomes Demonstrated

-This portfolio demonstrates achievement of the following program outcomes:

 ✔ Collaborative communication through structured code review
 ✔ Professional written and visual technical communication
 ✔ Algorithmic problem solving and evaluation of trade-offs
 ✔ Application of industry-standard tools and engineering practices
 ✔ Development of a security mindset to ensure data integrity and system reliability

----